Configuring Bacularis#

 ../_images/bacularis_multiple_api_hosts.png

-• working with multiple Bacula server instances,
+• Operating multiple Bacula server instances